Skip to content

 Research Interests

-My research focuses on sustainable disease management for vegetables, including the management, ecology, and epidemiology of fungi, oomycetes (water molds), and other plant pathogens.
-My area of expertise is Stagonosporopsis citrulli (formerly Didymella bryoniae), the fungus that causes gummy stem blight on cucurbits.
-Crops studied include the cucurbits watermelon, muskmelon, cucumber, and zucchini; the fruiting vegetables eggplant, pepper, and tomato; the leafy brassicas kale, collard, and mustard; and beets.
+My research focuses on sustainable disease management for vegetables.
 Successful management strategies should be effective, economical, and environmentally responsible.
+My research interests include management, ecology, and epidemiology of fungi, oomycetes (water molds), and other plant pathogens.
+My area of expertise is the fungus that causes gummy stem blight on cucurbits, Stagonosporopsis citrulli (formerly Didymella bryoniae).
+Crops studied include the cucurbits watermelon, cucumber, muskmelon, and squashes; the fruiting vegetables eggplant, pepper, and tomato; the leafy brassicas kale, collard, and mustard; and others as needed.

-Current research projects include resistance to fungicides in fungal pathogens; fungicide efficacy against gummy stem blight on watermelon and downy mildew on cucumber and squash; ecology and management of Pythium spp. on vegetables; management of Cercospora leaf spot on beet; management of anthracnose fruit rot on peppers; management of Phomopsis fruit rot on eggplant.
+Current research projects include resistance to fungicides in fungal pathogens; fungicide efficacy against anthracnose on watermelon, downy mildew on cucumber and squash, and southern blight on sunchoke; ecology and management of Pythium spp. on vegetables; management of anthracnose fruit rot on peppers; management of Phomopsis fruit rot on eggplant.
+Disease surveys are being conducted on muskmelon, pickling cucumber, watermelon, pumpkin, winter squash, and gourds.

 Extension and Outreach